jarun/buku/README.md

 ### Introduction

 `buku` is a powerful bookmark manager written in Python3 and SQLite3.
-When I started writing it, I couldn't find a flexible cmdline solution with a private, portable, merge-able database along with browser integration.
+When I started writing it, I couldn't find a flexible cmdline solution with a private, portable, merge-able database along with seamless GUI integration.
 Hence, `Buku` (after my son's nickname, meaning *close to the heart* in my language).

 `buku` fetches the title of a bookmarked url and stores it along with any user-provided comments and tags.
 You can use your favourite editor to compose and update bookmarks.
 With multiple search options, including regex and a deep scan mode (particularly for URLs), it can find any bookmark instantly.
 Multiple search results can be opened in the browser at once.
 There's an Easter egg to revisit random forgotten bookmarks too!